The Shipping Law Review: Panama

 Panama has ratified the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocol of 1978) (MARPOL (73/78)), which is the primary legislation regulating pollution from ships.
-The PCA also has its own regulations in place to prevent pollution from ships and to sanction those ships that cause oil pollution while transiting the Panama Canal.
+The PCA also has its own regulations in place to prevent pollution from ships and to sanction those ships that cause oil pollution while transiting the Canal.
 For severe offences, PCA fines can reach US$1 million.
 Panama also has a Ministry of the Environment, whose jurisdiction includes Panamanian territorial waters.
-Normally, its focus is on pollution events on land, but it could also fine any vessels causing pollution.
-In 2002, the Sydney Star had a collision with the Royal Ocean in Cristobal.
-As a result, one of its bunker tanks was ruptured and it spilled bunkers at the north entrance of the Panama Canal.
-Both the PMA and PCA fined the vessel.
+Normally, its focus is on pollution events on land but it could also fine any vessels causing pollution.
+In 2002, the Sydney Star was in a collision with the Royal Ocean in Cristobal.
+As a result, one of its bunker tanks was ruptured and it spilled bunkers at the north entrance of the Canal.
+Both the PMA and the PCA fined the vessel.
 It was ruled by the Supreme Court that both entities could fine the vessel independently of each other, but the PMA did reduce its fine, taking into account that the PCA had already levied a fine of US$25,000 against the vessel.

 v Collisions, salvage and wrecks